1. Modafinil and alcohol

-Adrafinil is a prodrug to Modafinil, meaning that the two smart drugs are basically one and the same when it comes to effects.
+Adrafinil is a prodrug to Modafinil, meaning that the two smart drugs are basically one and the same when it comes to effects (learn more about the difference between Adrafinil and Modafinil).
 The liver metabolizes Adrafinil into Modafinil.
 Combining Adrafinil and alcohol puts quite a lot of strain on the liver, which would make it unwise to let your liver handle both at the same time.

 The classic, original nootropic, Piracetam has a track record of safe, effective benefits to cognition and brain function.
 With over 40 years of peer-reviewed studies attesting to its capabilities, it is widely recognised as having broken new ground in cognitive enhancement.

 Piracetam boasts a wide effect profile, providing benefits that vary across individuals.
 Its improvements to focus, memory and clarity of thought are often the most celebrated, ideal for essays and laborious tasks that require your unbroken concentration.
 With an effect duration of ~7 hours, it remains an excellent daily tool for bursts of productivity.
 Additionally, experimental findings have shown that Piracetam improves reading accuracy in dyslexics.